ahlashkari/SCsVulLyzer/SCsVulLyzer-V2.0/README.md

 Also, this project has been successfully tested on Windows10, Ubuntu 22.04.

 # Extracted Features Categories and Description
-SCsVulLyzer V2.0 extracts 193 unique features, categorized and described as follows.
-Please note that some features, such as the number of instructions in opcode and bytecode, are generally referred to as the number of instructions or characters in the table.
+SCsVulLyzer V2.0 extracts 193 unique features, categorized and described as follows (Figure and table below).
+Please remember that some features, such as the number of instructions in opcode and bytecode, are generally referred to as the number of instructions or characters in the table.

 | Category             | Features name                       | Description                                                                              | Category                | Features name              | Description                                                                    |
 |----------------------|-------------------------------------|------------------------------------------------------------------------------------------|-------------------------|----------------------------|--------------------------------------------------------------------------------|